 Results Orientation Vs Process Orientation

 Results orientation term is used to describe what goals you are looking to pursue and what are the important results that you want to achieve, by focusing your resources.
 It means that the output of your effort depends on your productivity more.
-So, if you focus on the outcomes not the activity and establish a result-based method for assessing the performance, you'll know if your products and people are successful.
-A results-based management system not also reflects in higher productivity, but it can save you money.
-For example absenteeism will be less, because people are happier and will need fewer days off.
-Also, turnover costs that includes recruiting and training are also reduced.
-On the other hand, it's difficult to create a physical and a social environment via email, and employees may feel isolated and lonely.
+So, if you focus on the outcomes, not the activity, and establish a result-based method for assessing the performance, you'll know if your products and people are successful.
+A results-based management system does not also reflect higher productivity, but it can save you money.
+For example, absenteeism will be less, because people are happier and will need fewer days off.
+Also, turnover costs that include recruiting and training are also reduced.
+On the other hand, it's difficult to create a physical and social environment via email, and employees may feel isolated and lonely.
 When co-workers aren't together, the chance of less synergy can be one of the main disadvantages a result orientation process can hold.
-As meetings and working in teams or groups can be frustrating at times, but can be productive at most.
-Different ideas can flow and be built on another person's ideas in formal meetings and or conversation.
+As meetings and working in teams or groups can be frustrating at times but can be productive at most.
+Different ideas can flow and be built on another person's ideas informal meetings and or conversation.

 When designing a process orientation business, the best recommendation is to arrange plans, processes and departments in a way that minimizes the costs of outcomes.
 In other words, large process flows of plans or people between different departments should be reduced.
 Although, the primary focus of a process-oriented leader is the work itself, and in this case providing support and mentoring is viewed as a distraction that takes time away from activities.
 Hence, workers can become de-motivated when they have less power controlling any aspect of their jobs.